 Any decent butcher should remove this for you, however, I like to remove it myself.
 This is for 1 main reason.
 I LOVE making crispy pork skin while the belly cures!

-To remove the skin you will need a sharp, slender knife.
+To remove the skin you will need one of the best slicing knifes (it can tough to get thought the rind).
 With the rind side up place the knife between the rind and the meat and slide away from you.
 The knife should be slightly angled up towards the skin.

 Preparing Your Cure